 There are lots of ways to run it.
-To your point Mark, we’ve got our own flavour of it.
 You can adapt it to almost anything.
 I love the traceability of the Northstar.
 You can go from business metrics back to your work.
 Or you can go from your work to the business metrics.
 I think that’s the real power behind it.

 You can cascade into teams as well.
 Each team can have their own Northstar aligned to the broader organisational Northstar.

 What I like about the framework are the hints about what makes a good metric.
 And story points are not good metrics.
 There is guidance on transactional, activation and user metrics.
 And what value means.
 It will be second nature for good product people.
 But for anyone else, it can be hard to quantify.
 It requires you to think deeply.